LiamMercier/loadshear/README.md

 Valid scripts are expected to have:

-- One `SETTINGS` block, defining any necessary settings or files
+- One `SETTINGS` block, defining any external resources
 - One `ORCHESTRATOR` block, defining executable actions

 In the event that there are multiple blocks the program may output an error or use the last block as being canonical.
+Prefer having one pair of blocks per script.

 > Note: In the future, we may extend the DSL to allow for multiple block pairs.

-TODO:
+For syntax specifics, see [syntax.md](docs/syntax.md).

 ### Execution Model